-Other than issues with data security raised by concerned audiences, the most significant obstacle from the developer’s perspective would be the lack of elastic search in GCP.
+Other than issues with data security raised by concerned audiences, the most significant disadvantage of Google Cloud Platform from the developer’s perspective would be the lack of elastic search in GCP.

 They are, however, compensating with user-friendly communication and interface, and also provide features to help manage mentioned challenges.
 What can help you use GCP?